-First of all, we need a fixed base reference system over the ground, I_q ; then we need a reference system of the body, I_b , beyound the legs articulations: finally we define the camera reference system, I_c .
-Having the three basic reference systems we have to define the transformation matrices between them.
-See that every transformation uses a subset of the robot joints: transformations between I_g and I_b depend on legs articulation joints of the support points, θ_l , while transformations between I_b and I_c depend on the joints that take part in the articulations chain from body center to the camera, θ_u .
+Having these three basic reference systems we have to define the transformation matrices between them.
+Notice that every transformation is defined on the parameters of a subset of the robot joints: i.e. transformations between I_g and I_b depend on the articulation joints of the legs with the support points θ_l , while transformations between I_b and I_c depend on the chain of joints from the body center up to the camera θ_u .
 These reference systems are illustrated in figure 3.2.